MoritzImendoerffer/nnet_chroma/README.md

 ## Current State

 Experimenting with implementing in invertible form of the PINNS.
 It seems, that the solution is not stable and oszillates.

+TODO: Test oscillating LR scheduler, and more iterations